 A Break character transmit consists of a Start bit, followed by twelve bits of '0' and a Stop bit.
-A Frame Break character is sent whenever the UTXBRK and UTXEN bits are set while the Transmit Shift register is loaded with data.
+A Frame Break character is sent whenever the UTXBRK and UTXEN bits are set when the Transmit Shift register is loaded with data.
 A dummy write to the UxTXREG register is necessary to initiate the Break character transmission.
-Note that the data value written to the UxTXREG for the Break character is ignored.
-The write simply serves the purpose of initiating the proper sequence - all '0's will be transmitted.
+The data value written to the UxTXREG register for the Break character is ignored.
+The write serves the purpose of initiating the proper sequence: all '0's will be transmitted.

-The UTXBRK bit is automatically reset by hardware after the corresponding Stop bit is sent.
-This allows the user application to preload the transmit FIFO with the next transmit byte following the Break character (typically, the Sync character in the LIN specification).
+The UTXBRK bit is reset by hardware after the corresponding Stop bit is sent.
+This allows the user-assigned application to preload the transmit FIFO with the next transmit byte following the Break character (typically, the Sync character in the LIN specification).

-Note: The user application should wait for the transmitter to be Idle (TRMT = 1) before setting the UTXBRK bit.
+Note: The user-assigned application should wait for the transmitter to be Idle (TRMT = 1) before setting the UTXBRK bit.
 The UTXBRK bit overrides any other transmitter activity.
 If the user application clears the TXBRK bit prior to sequence completion, unexpected module behavior can result.
 Sending a Break character does not generate a transmit interrupt.

-The TRMT bit indicates when the Transmit Shift register is empty or full, just as it does during the normal transmission.
+The TRMT bit indicates when the Transmit Shift register is empty or full, similar to the normal transmission.
 See Figure 17-7 for the timing of the Break character sequence.